sebascano/github_tutorial/README.md

 github_tutorial
 ===============

-Mini tutorial enphasizing uses in social sciences.
+Mini tutorial enphasizing uses in multidisciplinary projects!
+Git/github is not just for coders!

+*If you also love git and are trying to get your team to use it, feel free to contribute!

 ***